Surgical mask: General public

 lolita fashion, black metal and K-pop stars.

 Surgical masks may also be worn to conceal identity.
-In the United States banks, convenience stores, etc. have banned their use as a result of criminals repeatedly doing so, but allowed facemasks due to the COVID-19 pandemic.
-In the 2019–20 Hong Kong protests, some protestors wore surgical masks amongst other types of mask to avoid recognition, and the government banned such use.
+In the United States banks, convenience stores and other businesses have banned them from being worn as a result of criminals using them for that purpose, but became more lenient due to the COVID-19 pandemic.
+In the 2019–20 Hong Kong protests, some protestors wore surgical masks amongst other types of mask to avoid facial recognition, and the government banned such use.

-Research carried out during the COVID-19 pandemic found that surgical masks increase the attractiveness of the wearer and this is more so than other types of face coverings.
+Research carried out during the COVID-19 pandemic found that surgical masks increase the attractiveness of the wearer and this effect is greater than with other types of face coverings.

 Research and development

 Researchers are developing face-masks which may help reduce viral spread better than existing ones and/or have possibly useful properties such as biodegradability or better breathability.
 Some are exploring whether attachments could be added to existing face-masks to make them more effective such as due to virus-deactivating fabrics or impregnations.
 The COVID-19 pandemic increased efforts to develop such masks.

 There also is an experimental face mask with an embedded biosensor that can detect a pathogenic signature (such as one of SARS-CoV-2) and face masks that glow under ultraviolet light if they contain SARS-CoV-2 when the filter is taken out and sprayed with a fluorescent dye that contains antibodies from ostrich eggs.

 Other research investigated environmental pollution associated with face mask waste management and weak spots of masks with product designs of the widely applied FFP standards, in particular variants with exhalation valves.